 A. Using TOP with a constant value

 The following examples use a constant value to specify the number of employees that are returned in the query result set.
-In the first example, the first 10 undefined rows are returned because an ORDER BY clause is not used.
+In the first example, the first 10 undefined rows are returned because an ORDER BY clause isn't used.
 In the second example, an ORDER BY clause is used to return the top 10 recently hired employees.

 USE AdventureWorks2012; GO -- Select the first 10 random employees.
 SELECT TOP(10)JobTitle, HireDate FROM HumanResources.Employee; GO -- Select the first 10 employees hired most recently.
 SELECT TOP(10)JobTitle, HireDate FROM HumanResources.Employee ORDER BY HireDate DESC; GO